 Child tax credit and working tax credit

-If you work and you’re on a low income, you might also be eligible for working tax credit.
-When you apply for child tax credits, you'll also be told if you can apply for working tax credit.
+If you qualify for child tax credit and you’re in work, you might also be able to claim working tax credit at the same time.
+When you apply for child tax credit, you'll also be told if you can apply for working tax credit.
 You don't have to apply for them separately.

-Find out more: working tax credit explained, including a table with an illustrative example of what you might be able to get if you are eligible for both tax credits.
+Find out more: working tax credit explained – find out more about this tax credit, including a table with an illustrative example of what you might be able to get if you are eligible for both child and working tax credit.

 Reporting changes to your circumstances